awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 ## Microsoft Smooth Streaming<a name="lambda-requirements-microsoft-smooth-streaming"></a>

-You can't create triggers for a CloudFront distribution that you're using for on\-demand streaming of media files that you've transcoded into the Microsoft Smooth Streaming format\.
+You can’t create triggers for a CloudFront distribution that you’re using for video on demand \(VOD\) streaming of media files that you’ve transcoded into the Microsoft Smooth Streaming format\.

 ## Network Access<a name="lambda-requirements-network-access"></a>